kermitt2/grisp/README.md

 The pre-processing is an adaptation of the [WikipediaMiner 2.0](https://github.com/dnmilne/wikipediaminer) XML dump processing, which relies on Hadoop.
 The main Modifications include the usage of the [Sweble MediaWiki document parser](https://en.wikipedia.org/wiki/Sweble) for Wikipedia pages (the most comprehensive, reliable and fast MediaWiki parser following our tests, apart MediaWiki itself), a complete review of the compiled statistics, the usage of LMDB to avoid distributed data, additional extraction related to multilinguality and various speed optimization.

-The Wikipedia pre-processing supports current the Wikipedia dumps (May 2020) and was successfully tested with English, German, French, Spanish and Italian XML dumps.
-Japanese dump should also be well supported, see the branch `Japanese`.
+The Wikipedia pre-processing supports current the Wikipedia dumps (2022) and was successfully tested with English, French, German, Italian, Spanish, Arabic, Mandarin, Russian, Japanese, Portuguese and Farsi XML dumps.
 The Wikipedia XML dumps and additional required files are available at the Wikimedia Downloads [page](https://dumps.wikimedia.org/), as well as the Wikidata JSON dump.

 ### Preliminary install of entity-fishing and GRISP